Verdict

 The ultimate site about the king of the analogue age

 Just two weeks after "Kiss Me Quick" / "Suspicion" RCA Victor released the next single of the king.
 To promote his forthcoming motion picture "Viva Las Vegas" the new 45 featured the title song and a cover version of Ray Charles' "What'd I Say".
 On May 9th "Viva Las Vegas" entered the "Hot 100", had a run of seven weeks and peaked at number 29.
 "What'd I Say" followed on May 23rd, was listed for six weeks and made it to number 21.
 On the domestic market the single sold a million copies and was certified with a Gold Award by the RIAA in 1992.
 Worldwide two million units went over the sales counters, which translates to 300 million paid streams.
 Commercially the single followed the new trend.
 Elvis Presley was still able to sell records, but the sales giants could be accounted for by the new generation of stars.
-In contrast to the 1960s "What'd I Say" accumulates just 1.8 million streams on Spotify while "Viva Las Vegas" became quite popular and clocks in at around 90 million streams.

 The cover was made up with a promo shot for the accordant movie, in which Elvis looked somewhat artificial.
 Of course RCA Victor didn't forget to advertise the extended player with another four songs from "Viva Las Vegas".